Feature: Namibian people appreciate 13th batch of Chinese medical team service

 “It makes one happy to impact the lives of others positively through health,” Fang said.

-Since 1996, a team of traditional Chinese medical practitioners has been stationed in Windhoek as part of the collaborative medical programmes between China and Namibia.
+Since 1996, a team of traditional Chinese medical practitioners has been stationed in Windhoek as part of the collaborative medical programs between China and Namibia.
 (Xinhua)